Redes (soundtrack)

 Redes is a film score by Silvestre Revueltas for the 1936 eponymous film directed by Fred Zinnemann and Emilio Gómez Muriel.
 Redes means "nets" in Spanish.
 It was the composer's first film score, begun in 1934, when he visited the film crew on location in Alvarado, Veracruz.
 The film concerns the efforts of exploited fishermen to unite.
 In the US it was issued as The Wave.

 Concert versions

+The music is scored for symphony orchestra and was recorded by the Symphony Orchestra of Mexico (which was in existence 1928 – 1949).

 Revueltas arranged a concert version which he premiered in 1936, the same year as the film was released.
 However, in concert performance the music is usually heard in an arrangement by Erich Kleiber, made in the 1940s after the composer's death.
 Kleiber's version is in two parts and lasts about 16 minutes.